ncss-tech/soilReports/inst/reports/region2/QA-summary/README.md

 reportInit(reportName='region2/QA-summary', outputDir='QA-summary')
 ```

-Open `report.Rmd` and edit the `projectname` parameter to match the project name that was used to setup your local NASIS database then click "knit".
+Open `report.Rmd` and then click "knit".
+Configuration is based on the single project loaded into your selected set.